What are the biggest risks facing Mill Valley in terms of potential disasters and managing their aftermath?

 The All Hazards Mitigation Plan is a federally mandated planning document created by local governments.
 The plan allows the City to work hand in hand with citizens to highlight key concerns and then craft a plan that reflects resident priorities and achieves Federal Emergency Management Agency (FEMA) requirements.

-The City Council recently received a presentation on the All Hazards Mitigation Plan at their meeting on March 2, 2015.
+The Mill Valley City Council received a presentation on the All Hazards Mitigation Plan at their March 2, 2015 City Council Meeting.
 Councilmembers gave their support for the planning process and thanked the Fire Department for conducting public outreach to garner resident input.

 “We encouraged residents to take part in an important survey, which will helped us identify the major risks we face and the best ways to go about reducing those risks through mitigation planning,” Mill Valley Fire Department Interim Chief Tom Welch said.